 A "combustible" or "non-fireproof" building has structural components that will burn if exposed to fire and can contribute to the spread of the fire.
 In such buildings, the fire can spread inside the building walls to other rooms and floors.
 The burning contents of the building can also create flames, heat and smoke that can be fatal.

-CHECK THE INFORMATION TABLE AT THE BOTTOM OF THIS PAGE TO SEE WHAT TYPE OF BUILDING YOU ARE IN!
+CHECK THE PDF LINKED ABOVE TO SEE WHAT TYPE OF BUILDING YOU LIVE IN!

 All residential buildings have at least one means of egress (way of exiting the building), and most have at least two.
 There are several different types of egress:

 - Interior Stairs: All buildings have stairs leading to the street level.
 These stairs may be unenclosed or enclosed.
 Unenclosed stairwells (stairs that are not separated from the hallways by walls and doors) do not prevent the spread of flame, heat and smoke.
 Since flame, heat and smoke generally rise, unenclosed stairwell may not ensure safe egress in the event of a fire on a lower floor.
 Enclosed stairs are more likely to permit safe egress from the building, if the doors are kept closed.
 It is important to become familiar with the means of egress available in your building.